Armed man shot and killed after entering perimeter around Trump’s Florida home

 When a deputy and two Secret Service agents encountered the man, they ordered him to drop the items.
 The man dropped the gas can and “raised the shotgun to a shooting position,” Bradshaw said.

-The deputy and agents then fired their weapons at him and he was pronounced dead at the scene, the sheriff said.
+The deputy and agents then fired their weapons and he was pronounced dead at the scene, the sheriff said.
 He added that the officers involved were wearing body cameras.

 The FBI is leading the investigation, with teams collecting evidence and looking into his background and motive.